Cambridge-ICCS/practical-ml-with-pytorch/README.md

 ### binder

-If you cannot operate using a local install, and do not wish to sign up for a Colab account, the exercises can be launched
+If you cannot operate using a local install, and do not wish to sign up for a Google account, the repository can be launched
 [on binder](https://mybinder.org/v2/gh/Cambridge-ICCS/ml-training-material/main).

 _Notes:_